spacetelescope/pandeia-tutorials/reference/engine_input.md

                         I(r) = I(0)/e.
                     minor: float (default 0.1)
                         Semi-minor axis in arcseconds
+                    norm_method: string (default 'integ_infinity')
+                        Methods of surface brightness normalization to perform.
+Supported methods are:
+                        * integ_infinity: Normalize to the total intensity of the source, integrated to infinity
+                        * surf_center: Normalize to the surface brightness at the center of the source
+                        * surf_scale: Normalize to the surface brightness at the scale radius (for gaussian2d, 1-sigma;
+                            for sersic, the e-folding scale length; NOT AVAILABLE FOR FLAT SOURCES)
+                    surf_area_units: string (default 'arcsec^2')
+                        Specifies what area the flux to be renormalized in spectrum/normalization/norm_flux is over.
+                        * arcsec^2: the flux is per square arcsecond.
+                        * sr: the flux is per steradian.

                 "sersic" requires one additional parameter:
                     sersic_index: float (default 1.0)